 A variation of lawn bowls and the Italian bocce, the current rules of pétanque were codified around 1907 in La Ciotat (a beach city near Marseille).
 Today, pétanque has become so popular as a sport in France, there are leagues of

-19. The locals love their Pastis de Marseille.
+19. The locals love a glass Pastis de Marseille.

-The quintessential apéritif in France, Pastis de Marseille is an institution in the city.
-Invented in Marseille and with a fresh taste of anise seed and liquorice, it is somewhat similar to the Greek ouzo.
+The quintessential apéritif in France is a tall cold glass of Pastis de Marseille.
+Invented in Marseille and with a fresh taste of anise seed and liquorice, it is somewhat similar to the Greek aperitif ouzo.

 20. Marseille is not spelt with an “s”.

 In English, foreigners tend to write “Marseilles” with an “s” at the end.
 However, this is not considered the correct spelling by local Marseillais, who insist that there is no “s” at the end of “Marseille”.